golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 You can find the OpenAPI specification at [http://localhost:8000/docs](http://localhost:8000/docs) (or at [http://localhost:8000/redoc](http://localhost:8000/redoc) if you prefer the `redoc` format).

+**Note** that due to decentralized fashion, `golem-node` needs a few moments to gather information from the Golem Network, during that time, the amount of returned proposals (aka available nodes) can be impacted.

 The next steps:
 - Checkout the [Stable Diffusion usage example](#stable-diffusion-usage-example) to see an example of running `automatic1111` on Golem Network